wallabag/android-app/README.md

 Unlike other services, wallabag is free and open source.

 ## Contributing
 wallabag app is a free and open source project developed by volunteers.
 Any contributions are welcome.
-Here's a few ways you can help:
+Here are a few ways you can help:
  * [Report bugs and make suggestions.](https://github.com/wallabag/android-app/issues)
  * [Translate the app](https://hosted.weblate.org/projects/wallabag/android-app/) (you don't have to create an account).
  * Write some code.
 Please follow the code style used in the project to make a review process faster.